 By Maxime Lacroix

-When we think about IT companies, we imagine the pleasure that employees have in developing together and how motivated they are on their day-to-day tasks.
+When we think about IT companies, we imagine the pleasure employees have in developing together and how motivated they are in their daily tasks.
 It is exactly this corporate image that attracts and retains the best talent.

-Not only are the engaged employees more loyal, but they are also much more productive.
-Committed employees put 57% more effort into their work according to a PWC Study.
-It is no surprise that companies with highly engaged employees have earnings per share 147% higher than their competitors.
+Not only are engaged employees more loyal, but they are also much more productive.
+Committed employees put 57% more effort into their work according, to a PWC Study.
+Hence, it is not surprising that companies with highly-engaged employees have earnings per share 147% higher than their competitors.

-When employees have a sense of belonging to your organization, they create innovative products and exceed customer expectations.
-That’s why it’s so important to engage employees.
+When employees have a sense of belonging within your company, they create innovative products and exceed customer expectations.
+This is why it is so important to engage employees.

 Here are 35 ideas that will help you motivate your staff and increase business productivity.

-Openly appreciate the efforts of your colleagues and show them that you notice their small daily actions.
-You will be surprised at the power of a compliment or a sincere thank you.
+Openly appreciate your colleagues’ efforts and show them that you notice their small daily actions.
+You will be surprised by the power of a compliment or a sincere thank you.

-Careful!
-We are not talking about sending a thank you note email…
+However, be careful!
+We are not talking about sending a thank you by email.
+Here are some suggestions:

-- Thank and congratulate the employee publicly at a meeting.
+- Thank and congratulate the employee publicly during a meeting.

-- Send a congratulatory e-mail to your own manager while including the employee in copy.
+- Send a congratulatory email to your own manager while including the employee (cc).